 The vaccine effectiveness against influenza for the 2017/2018 seasonal flu vaccines was just 36 percent, meaning for a vast majority of people, it offered no protection at all, but the chances of adverse side effects were MUCH higher than 36 percent.

 In fact, there’s plenty of evidence suggesting flu vaccinations render you more susceptible to illness, both in that season and the following one.

-For more information on vaccines, see my other post on the topic.
+For more information on traditional vaccines – as defined (for decades) before they changed the definition in January of 2021), see my other post on the topic.

 No. 7 – Cancer

 As with the topics above, prevention is worth a pound of cure when it comes to cancer, and while diet is paramount (with cyclical keto and fasting topping the list of all-natural cancer prevention strategies), specific nutrients and supplements show great promise, with curcumin being one of the most potent and most well-studied.

 When it comes to cancer treatment, more people than ever before are forgoing conventional chemotherapy and are starting to take control of their own cancer treatment and care.
 Overall, years of research support this trend, as studies have repeatedly shown chemo is nowhere near as effective as most people think, and actually hastens death when given to severely ill patients.